OpenCLIM/ecocrop/README.md

 - TEXT,Optimal soil texture
 - TEXTR,Absolute soil texture

-A suitability score out of 100 is calculated for temperature and precip separately at each grid cell, with the combined score the gridpoint-wise lower of these.
+A suitability score out of 100 is calculated for temperature and precipitation separately at each grid cell, with the combined score the gridpoint-wise lower of these.

 # Inputs and requirements